bojanczyk/slajdomat/docs/developer-notes.md

 ### Bugs
+search keywords are saved for last and not first slide event css is bad for search results, the text overflows the white background

 ### Viewer app
 - maybe sound can be handled on the app side, e.g. using https://recordrtc.org , so that ffmpeg can be avoided